developerdeo/hashcheckerpython/README.md

 walk on through the creation of the hash.

 Prerequisite:
--Python installed on your machine.
+-Python installed on your machine (for all users in windows) .

 Simply download the python file.
-If you are in windows you can place it in the program files for easy access
+If you are in windows you can place it in the start menu programs (C:\ProgramData\Microsoft\Windows\Start Menu\Programs) for easy access also choose open with python(C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Python 3.11)

+Have Fun with it.